adafruit/io-client-ruby/manual_tests/README.md

 There is another test that can be run, which uses HTTP to access the server, instead of the _io-client-ruby_ library.
 This test can be run, for instance, determine if a failure lies within the ruby library itself.

+The HTTP tests can be run via the following rake command (assuming the key is already specified somehow):

+    rake http

 Both tests run the exact same tests and verification and share much code - it is only the mechanism of hitting the server that differs, so the HTTP-based